 The University of Virginia was founded by Thomas Jefferson in 1819.
 The University sustains the ideal of developing, through education, leaders who are well prepared to help shape the future of the nation.
-Students will have access to the University of Virginia’s extensive digital scholarly resources.
+During the course students will have access to the University of Virginia’s extensive digital scholarly resources.

 During the Summer Institute students live on the campus of Salem College, located in the heart of historic Old Salem Museums and Gardens.
 The dormitory includes a common living room, kitchen, and laundry facilities.
 The dormitory is a short walk from the center of Institute activity at The Frank L. Horton Museum Center.